Vibrational Normal Modes and Phonons

 ecutrho

-is set tighter. - The prefix is defined explicitly as
+is set tighter for DFPT calculation of phonons. - The prefix is defined explicitly as

 'CD'

 .
-This is useful when you run multiple calculations in different directories. - But other variables should be familiar to you.
+This is useful when you run multiple calculations in different directories. - All other variables should be familiar to you.

 - Run

-using this input file and save the output.
-Check that the job is completed. - The other output files generated will be in
+. - The other output files generated will be in the

 CD.save